Pregnant women should understand the basics about the C section

 After the baby is born, our physician removes the placenta and closes your incisions with staples or stitches.
 If you have an epidural or spinal block, you can usually hold your baby after giving birth.
 You are taken to either a recovery room or to your hospital room where medical staff can monitor your bleeding, your abdomen, blood pressure, breathing and pulse rate.
 Usually, you will need to stay in the hospital for two to three days after your C section.

 Recovery typically takes four to six weeks.
 At home, you may need extra help caring for yourself and the baby, especially in the first couple of weeks.
 We recommend some restrictions.
 Do not lift heavy objects.
 Do not have sex until you talk to your physician; patients usually abstain from four to six weeks after giving birth.

 Contact your physician if you experience signs of infection (fever, redness, swelling); vaginal discharge with an unpleasant odor; very heavy bleeding; or pain during urination.

-If you need a C section, rest assured that you are in good hands with our Grapevine and Alliance obgyns and staff.
+If you need a C section, rest assured that you are in good hands with our Grapevine and Fort Worth ObGyns and staff.
 We will keep you informed, from birth through your recovery and postpartum.
 Contact us to learn more.